crabmusket/haskell-simple-concurrency/src/tutorial.md

  3. Hopefully reach out to interested non-Haskellers who may not know about some of these features.
     Ah yes, my secret motives are revealed.

+> **An aside**
+>
-This tutorial will probably not end up covering STM (at least not for the forseeable future), even though it definitely counts as simple concurrency.
+> This tutorial will probably not end up covering STM (at least not for the forseeable future), even though it definitely counts as simple concurrency.
-This is simply because there's no real equivalent in Go by Example, so I'd have to actually think of my own tutorial structure.
+> This is simply because there's no real equivalent in Go by Example, so I'd have to actually think of my own tutorial structure.
-Ain't nobody got the energy for that.
+> Ain't nobody got the energy for that.

+## Contents

  * [Basic threading](#basic-threading)
  * [Thread synchronisation with MVars](#thread-synchronisation-with-mvars)